sarangzambare/object-detection/README.md

-# Object-detection using custom filtering for the YOLOv2 model, with COCO - classes.
+# Object-detection using non-max supression for the YOLOv2 model

 ![alt text](https://raw.githubusercontent.com/sarangzambare/object-detection/master/gif/scene2.gif)
+*Sample output : Walking around in Berkeley*

 YOLOv2 (You only look once) is one of the most popular algorithms for object detection.
 As the name implies, the predictions of objects, and their bounding boxes are calculated as a **single forward pass** through the convolutional neural network, making it suitable for **real time** object detection.